brainlife/docs/docs/tutorial/diffusion-tractography.md

 1. preprocess the dMRI data using MrTrix3 Preprocessing,
 1. fit the CSD & DTI models, perform tractography using MrTrix3 ACT,
 1. segment major white matter tracts,
-1. map microstructural (DTI) measures along each tract
+1. and map microstructural (DTI) measures along each tract.

 ### Copy appropriate data over from a single subject in the Bl class test data project

-1. Click the following link to go to the project's page for the 'Bl class test data' project: https://brainlife.io/project/5e6ea1a48a2089fc6d8e9fc7
+1. Click the following link to go to the project's page for the 'Bl class test data' project: [https://brainlife.io/project/5e6ea1a48a2089fc6d8e9fc7](https://brainlife.io/project/5e6ea1a48a2089fc6d8e9fc7)
-1. Click the 'Archive' tab at the top of the screen to go to the archive's page.
+1. Click the 'Archive' tab at the top of the screen to go to the Archives page.
 1. Select the following datatypes from one subject by clicking the boxes next to the data:
     * dwi
         * Both dwi files
     * anat/t1w
 1. Click the 'Stage to process' button on the right side of the screen
-    * For 'Project', select your project from the drop-down menu.
+    * For 'Project,' select your project from the drop-down menu.
-    * For 'Process', select 'Create New Process' and title it "dMRI Prep Tutorial".
-Hit 'Submit'.
+    * For 'Process,' select 'Create New Process' and title it "dMRI Prep Tutorial."
+Hit 'Submit.'
-        * This will take you to the process on your Project's page
+        * This will take you to the process on your Projects page
 1. Archive the data in your project by clickin the 'Archive' button next to each dataset.

 Your data should now be staged for processing and archived in your projects page!
 You're now ready to move onto the first step: ACPC alignment of the anatomical (T1w) image!